NelsonAPenn/NiceKotlinJSONParser/README.md

 - Chain these for a nice JSON parsing experience!

-- You can also use:
+- You can also use the following boolean functions:
   - `isJsonObject`
   - `isJsonArray`
   - `isJsonLiteral`